EcoJulia/Microbiome.jl/manuscript/paper.md

-Second, two of the largest plotting packages in the julia ecosystem, `Plots.jl` and `Makie.jl` [@tom_breloff_2021_5566503; @DanischKrumbiegel2021] share a common "recipes" system, enabling package authors to include instructions to provide instructions for how to plot their types.
+Second, two of the largest plotting packages in the julia ecosystem, `Plots.jl` and `Makie.jl` [@tom_breloff_2021_5566503; @DanischKrumbiegel2021] share a common "recipes" system, enabling package authors to provide instructions for how to plot their types.
 `Microbiome.jl` currently contains convenience functions to facilitate the generation of easy-to-plot data structures,